scitran/client/Search.md

 #### 'summary'

-Print a summary of the number of responses
+A logical that indicates whether to print the number of found objects ('summary',true)

     projects = st.search('project','summary',true);